Landscape Architecture Research

 Indoor Viability Study

-A comprehensive analysis of 27 warm-temperate evergreen broadleaf species for interior planting specification.
+A comprehensive analysis of 23 species for interior planting specification, including 19 native warm-temperate evergreen broadleaf species and 4 supplementary tropical/subtropical specimens.
 Light requirements, humidity thresholds, and indoor survival assessment for each forest stratum.

 Can These Plants Survive Indoors?